Pilko & Associates Global Team

 At Chevron Phillips Chemical Company, Ken held several professional titles such as most recently, Corporate Project Team Operations Consultant, Operations Manager for Saudi Polymer Company in Jubail, Manager Refinery Chemicals Operations at Chevron Pascagoula Refinery, Plant Manager at Qatar Chemical Company in Doha, Qatar and Operations Manager at Saudi Chevron Petrochemical in Jubail, Saudi Arabia among others.
 His global and leadership experience provides the knowledge and perspective needed to facilitate management teams to get control of risk before it leads to catastrophe.
 Ken is based in the U.S.

 Leonard has a BS in Chemical Engineering from the University of Texas @ Austin and a MBA from Corpus Christi State (now Texas A&M Corpus Christi).
-He is also a Registered Professional Engineer in Texas.
-Leonard resides in Lake Jackson, Tx.
+Leonard resides in Lake Jackson, TX.

 Phil Snyder has more than 38 years’ experience in the petroleum and chemical industries where he held various senior managerial HSE positions combined with multiple technical roles earlier in his career.
 In 2014, Phil became an independent HSE consultant with Pilko & Associates and since January 2015, has regularly worked participating to help characterize the business risks associated with proposed M&A transactions and supporting efforts to improve client HSE performance.